Ursula Vernon: Illustrations and art

 Before becoming a published children's book author Vernon was primarily a freelance artist and illustrator, and she still regularly produces new works of art.
 Her work includes the creation of digital art as well as the use of more traditional mediums such as watercolour and acrylics, with much of her more recent work being mixed media.
 Most of her art work is available as prints.
 Vernon has also taken commercial commissions such as book covers and game art.

 The game Black Sheep designed by Reiner Knizia and published by Fantasy Flight Games uses art by Vernon on its playing cards.

 Her artwork titled The Biting Pear of Salamanca became an internet meme in the form of the "LOL WUT pear" and has been made into a resin figurine due to its popularity.
 She has also designed labels for a series of tea and soap products.

 Awards and nominations

-Vernon has also received the following accolades: